OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-BAGStructure.md

 With an all-digital product, however, there is no opportunity to affix a physical signature to the data object.
 In addition, with a dense data object such as a BAG, the opportunity for single-bit errors in transmission to cause navigationally significant changes to the data which are otherwise undetectable is greatly increased.
 The Digital Signature Scheme (DSS) for the BAG is designed to provide an equivalent analogue for the physical hydrographer’s signature, and to ensure that any modifications to the data, either by mistake or malicious action, are readily detectable.

 This section describes the implementation for the DSS interaction with the BAG file format in outline.
-Full details of the process are available in the whitepaper, “Digital Signature Scheme for the Bathymetric Attributed Grid (BAG)” [6], which is available from the project’s website.
+Full details of the process are available in the whitepaper, "Digital Signature Scheme for the Bathymetric Attributed Grid (BAG)" <a href="FSD-References.html#ref5">[5]</a>, which is available from the project’s website.

 ### DSS Implementation